top of page

 • Guides through different plantations - see the differences from one farm to the other

-• Educational material – learn directly from experts
+• Training and all educational material – learn directly from experts

 • Coffee farm visits – meet the farmers and see production firsthand